LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/methods/methods.md

 *Note: This does not end the current messaging conversation.*

 <div class="important">
-Important:

-**This method must not be called when the conversation screen is displayed.**
+This method must not be called when the conversation screen is displayed.
 </div>

 ```swift